VacationReady/corenz-frontend/AI_ASSISTANT_GENDER_DEMOGRAPHICS_FIX.md

-# AI Assistant - Gender Demographics Fix
+# AI Assistant - Gender Demographics Fix + Chart Generation 📊

 ## Problem
 The AI Assistant was returning "0 results" when asked about gender demographics (e.g., "What is the gender split in the org?") even though there are 75 employees in the system.

+## Solution
+Not only fixed the data query issue, but also **added automatic chart generation** so demographic data is visualized with beautiful interactive charts!

 ## Root Cause
 The AI Assistant's schema context in `app/lib/ai/query-generator.ts` was missing the `genderOptionId` field from the User model and had no knowledge of the `GenderOption` model.
 Without this information, the AI couldn't generate queries about gender demographics.